 INSTALLATION

-Install cabinets and fixtures, in conformance with AWI AWQS, Section 1700 - Installation of Woodwork, and Direct Vendor Detailed Installation Instructions, which will be provided with the casework.
+Install cabinets and fixtures, in conformance with AWI AWQS, Section 1700 - Installation of Woodwork, and Direct Vendor Detailed Installation Instructions provided with the casework.

 Set and secure fixtures in place; rigid, plumb, and level at locations indicated on Drawings.

-All blocking, screws, bolts, glue and fasteners are to be provided by the Direct Vendor.
+All blocking, screws, bolts, glue, and fasteners are to be provided by the Direct Vendor.

 Attach to floor or walls with fasteners as indicated on Drawings.